codewithsandip/UI-Archirect-Interview-Questions/README.md

 10. Completion and Interaction:
    - Once all the resources are downloaded and processed, the website finishes loading on the screen.
    - The browser notifies the user that the page has finished loading, and the user can interact with the fully rendered page.
-   - Ongoing user interactions, such as clicking links, submitting forms,
+   - Ongoing user interactions, such as clicking links, submitting forms

+___

 #### 2. What are the differences between Long-Polling, Websockets and Server-Sent Events?
 Long-Polling, WebSockets, and Server-Sent Events (SSE) are three different techniques used for real-time communication between a client (usually a web browser) and a server.
 Here are the differences between them: